 Import Via SFTP

 The customer uploads a file to iOFFICE's SFTP server on an interval determined at their discretion.
 The SFTP account is exclusive to the customer, securely isolated from other customer accounts.
-The customer’s developer has the option of using either a password- or key-based authentication.
+The customer’s developer has the option of using either a password- or key-based authentication, and inbound connections to iOFFICE's SFTP server can be blocked after a predefined number of login attempts for additional security.

 Once the process is in place, the customer will upload a file.
 When complete, iOFFICE's directory watcher process will pick up the file and begin processing automatically.